mrtazz/dotfiles/config/vim/pack/plugins/start/vim-plan/README.md

 ## Usage

 This plugin provides a handful of helper functions to organize a directory of notes.
-The general setup is that there are at least 2 different directories.
+The general setup is that there are at least 3 different directories.
-One for generic notes (by default `notes/`) and one for daily notes (by default `dailies/`).
+One for generic notes (by default `notes/`), one for daily notes (by default `dailies/`), and one for weekly notes (by default `weeklies/`).
 This workflow is heavily inspired by tools like [Obsidian][obsidian] and [NotePlan][noteplan] and should be in large parts compatible.

 Helper functions are by default mapped to commands but not mapped to any keybindings to not clash with any existing mappings:

 ```
 command!
 PlanDaily :call plan#OpenDailyNote()
+command!
+PlanWeekly :call plan#OpenWeeklyNote()
 command!
 PlanNote :call plan#OpenNote()
 command!
 PlanMarkDone :call plan#MarkDone()
 command!
 PlanMarkCanceled :call plan#MarkCanceled()